 The Vancouver class emerged from the UCMF Naval Design Bureau in the late 2640s in response to the obvious need for more cost effective fighter and bomber support than the well armed Seattle class offered.

-This set contains 3 UCM Destroyers, all able to be built as either Havanas, Vancouvers, or Kievs!
-There are parts to build 3 of each Havanas and Vancovers, or 2 Kievs.
+This set contains 3 UCM Destroyers, all able to be built as either Havanas, Vancouvers, or Kyivs!
+There are parts to build 3 of each Havanas and Vancovers, or 2 Kyivs.

 Contains 2-3 resin miniatures (depending on build) and 3 plastic Dropfleet Commander bases and flight stands.